 - What do our campers like to wear while participating in those activities?

 - How can we provide what campers like to wear for our activities?

 A few examples of this in practice are:

 - Offer pullover hoodies for activities like snowboarding, skiing, or backcountry hiking.
 Kids will appreciate being able to layer under their snow jackets and parents will rest assured knowing that, even if their child loses a layer, they can get a replacement.

-- Offer tank tops for basketball and surf camps.
+- Offer the classic tank top for basketball and surf camps.
 Campers will appreciate having their arms and shoulders free in these activities, especially in warm climates.

 When you consider your camp’s activities as a determinant of what products you offer in your store, you’ll find that purchasing camp merch becomes not just a fun event but a necessary part of the camp experience for many.

 Don’t forget that selling camp merch online is an important off-season revenue stream for your camp, as well.
 Decrease your rates of shopping cart abandonment with this guide from Swoop, and make sure that your campers are able to purchase the camp gear they dream about.

 While clothing and t-shirts are the most popular product options, as well as the best passive marketing campaign you could ever dream of, don’t forget that kids (and adults!) love to rep their interests in a variety of ways.
 Offer your campers ways to advertise their camper status through products like stickers for water bottles or instrument cases, lanyards, baseball caps, and more.